Deterministic-Allocation and Anonymous Joint Advertising in E-commerce Platforms: Introduction

 \section{Introduction}

 Internet ad generates substantial revenue, amounting to tens of billions of dollars annually, for internet companies.
 The field of ad auction design has attracted considerable attention from both academia and industry.
 In particular, sponsored search auctions, a prevalent method in online ad markets, allocate ad slots and determine payments based on advertisers' bids, leading to the concept of position auctions \cite{varian2007position, varian2009online}.
-Ad supports the development of internet companies.
-Thus, maximizing ad revenue has become a key focus for both academic researchers and industry professionals.

 Currently, most e-commerce companies use the traditional ad model where only stores can bid for ad positions to promote their products.
 However, brand suppliers are equally eager to compete for these ad positions to increase the visibility of their brands.
 Recently, an innovative joint ad model proposed by Zhang et al. \cite{zhang2024} has effectively addressed this issue, which allows both stores and brands to bid for ad positions in ad auctions, as shown in Figure \ref{fig:1}.
 In the joint ad model, each ad position displays a bundle composed of a store and a brand, effectively meeting the needs of both stores and brands while also increasing the revenue of internet ad platforms, creating a win-win situation.